apexstudios/tool-package/Guides/Arcanist/How to apply changes from revisions to your working copy.md

 Try it out, too!
 ================

 There are already several _Differential Revisions_ on _Phabricator_ for code changes affecting the CaW code base.
-D53 (dummy template for T85, Upgradeable Ships), D102 (Removing unnecessary unit spawners) and D104 (Fixing T9) come to my mind, although there are a few more.
+D53 (dummy template for T85, Upgradeable Ships), D102 (Removing unnecessary unit spawners) and D104 (Fixing shipyards) come to my mind, although there are a few more.
 Try it out, fetch the changes from _Phabricator_!